Troubleshooting

 Introduction

-This guide steps you through how to troubleshoot issues with ownCloud’s iOS App for iPhone and iPad.
-Specifically, it shows how to configure logging, and troubleshoot using mitmproxy and Charles for iOS.
+This guide takes you step by step through how to troubleshoot issues with ownCloud’s iOS App for iPhone and iPad.
+In particular, it shows how to configure logging.

 Logging